-The lexical analyzer or scanner is the section that fuses characters of the source text into groups that logically make up the tokens of the language - symbols like identifiers, strings, numeric constants, keywords like white and if, operators like <= and so on.
+The lexical analyzer or scanner is the section that fuses characters of the source text into groups that logically make up the tokens of the language - symbols like identifiers, strings, numeric constants, keywords like while and if, operators like <= and so on.
 Some of these symbols are very simply represented on delivery from the scanner, some need to be associated with various properties or attributes such as their names or values.
 Besides recognizing such tokens, a lexical analyzer is usually given the tasks of discarding extraneous inter-token white space (blanks), discarding comments and reacting to pragmas or compile-time directives.
-Pragmas merely give guidance to a compiler and are unrelated to the semantic meaning of the source program.
+Pragmas merely give guidance to a compiler and are normally unrelated to the semantic meaning of the source program.
 They might indicate the exact processor for which code is to be generated in the situation where, as in the case of Intel processors, there is a range of similar processors to choose from, or the degree to which optimization is to be attempted, or whether a source listing is required and in what format this should be presented.

-Figure 2.5 Structure and phases of a compiler
+Figure 2.9 Structure and phases of a compiler

 Lexical analysis is sometimes straightforward and at other times not.
-For example, the Java statement while $$(1$$ easily decodes into tokens as we read it from left to right.
-But the Fortran statement is more deceptive.
+For example, the Java statement while (1 easily decodes into tokens as we read it from left to right.
+But the Fortran statement

+2 Translator Classification and Structure (Revised Extracts, August 2017) 14 is more deceptive.
 Readers familiar with Fortran might see it as decoding into